 Managing trade-offs in agricultural landscape transitions: protecting cultural heritage versus rewilding

-MSc Environment and Resource Management (Vrije Universiteit Amsterdam, Netherlands)
+MSc Environment and Resource Management (Vrije Universiteit Amsterdam, the Netherlands)

 MSc Applied and Affective Psychology (University of Geneva, Switzerland)